 It’s true.
 Mayonnaise and ketchup are two completely different condiments.
 However, when you need to jazz up some meatloaves or hamburgers with no ketchup on hand, mayo can always do the trick.

 Mayo claims its throne as the most popular condiment in all of America.
-At its most basic, mayo involves just egg yolks, oil, vinegar, and salt in the making.
-The recipe is super easy and takes a matter of minutes to come together if you’re attempting it at home.
+At its most basic, mayo is one of these recipes making use of your left-over egg yolks, with some oil, vinegar, and salt.
+The recipe is super easy and takes a matter of minutes to come together.

 Classically, mayonnaise comes in a pleasant custard texture.
 It has a great balance of tartness and saltiness, along with a mild, clean taste.
 With such a neutral flavor, mayo serves as the base for thick sauces and dressings.